PonteIneptique/mobify/README.md

 Aim
 --------------------
 This project is python based.
-Its aim is to find context around a given list or word in corpora, which can be divided.
+Its aim is to find context around a given list of words in corpora, which can be divided.
 For now, it provides :

-* Finder of the word with its frequency
+* Finder of words with their frequency
-* Finder of synonym of the word within the text
+* Finder of words synonyms within the text
-* Finder of sentences in which the word appears
+* Finder of sentences in which these words appears
 * Sentiment analyser of these sentences
 * Frequency of lemma in these sentences